Back to blog

 When it comes to the legality of web scraping, it mostly depends on the type of data and whether it’s considered public.
 The data on Wikipedia articles is usually publicly available, so you should be able to scrape it.
 However, we always advise you to seek out professional legal assistance regarding your specific use case.

-How do I extract information from Wikipedia?
+How do I pull data from Wikipedia?

-To scrape public Wikipedia page data, you’ll need an automated solution like Oxylabs’ Web Scraper API or a custom-built scraper.
+To scrape Wikipedia page data, you’ll need an automated solution like Oxylabs’ Web Scraper API or a custom-built scraper.
 Web Scraper API is a web scraping infrastructure that, after receiving your request, gathers publicly available Wikipedia page data according to your request.

 How do I extract text from Wikipedia in Python?

-You can extract text from HTML elements by using the Oxylabs’ Custom Parser feature and the {"_fn": "element_text"} function – for more information, check out the documentation.
-Alternatively, you can build your own parser, but it’ll take more time and resources.
+You can extract text from HTML elements by using the Oxylabs' Custom Parser feature and the {"_fn": "element_text"} function – for more information, check our documentation.
+Alternatively, you can build your own parser, but it'll take more time and resources.

 About the author